cdktf/cdktf-provider-launchdarkly/docs/featureFlag.typescript.md

 - *Type:* boolean | cdktf.IResolvable

+Whether this flag is available to SDKs using a mobile key.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.15.0/docs/resources/feature_flag#using_mobile_key FeatureFlag#using_mobile_key}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.15.1/docs/resources/feature_flag#using_mobile_key FeatureFlag#using_mobile_key}

 ---